 - Declining quality and enjoyment of life

-Yet, to figure out which of these financial damages you can go after, it is usually recommended that you speak with an experienced personal injury lawyer that has experience handling complex claims such as this and fighting for the maximum compensation victims deserve.
+To determine which of these financial damages you can request, it is usually recommended that you speak with a personal injury lawyer that has experience handling complex claims and successfully fighting for the maximum compensation victims deserve.

-How to Prove Your Injuries and Losses When Pursuing a Camp Lejeune Lawsuit
+How to Prove Your Injuries and Losses When Pursuing a Camp Lejeune Adult Leukemia Lawsuit

-As a result, the documentation you should gather and show your attorney to help you claim includes:
+As a result, the documentation you should gather and give to your attorney to help you claim includes:

 - Your service personnel records and proof of residence records, which can be used to establish that you were at Camp Lejeune during the time period indicated in the regulations